tw181802/Scripts/README.md

 # Scripts
-This is a collection of some of scripts
+This is a collection of some of PowerShell scripts.